Tdap Immunization Requirement for Rising Seventh Graders

 All students entering seventh grade must have the Tdap immunization

-Virginia law requires that all students entering seventh grade have a tetanus, diphtheria, pertussis (Tdap) booster immunization prior to the first day of seventh grade.
-Additionally, all new students enrolling into grades seven through twelve must also have a Tdap booster.
+Virginia law requires that all students entering seventh grade have a tetanus, diphtheria, pertussis (Tdap) booster immunization prior to the first day of sixth grade.
+Additionally, all new students enrolling into grades six through twelve must also have a Tdap booster.

 Free children's immunization clinics are available via walk-in at the Alexandria Health Department at 4480 King Street.
 Immunization clinic hours are:

 - Monday, 8 to 11 a.m. and 2 to 6 p.m.

 - Tuesday, 8 to 11 a.m. and 1 to 3:30 p.m.